-Renault has recently started testing prototypes of their facelifted Kadjar crossover and, judging by the camouflage, the new car should feature fresh front and rear styling.
+Renault has started testing prototypes of their facelifted Kadjar crossover and, judging by the camouflage, the new car should feature fresh front and rear styling.

 We expect to see updated front and rear bumpers, a slightly bigger grille and, quite possibly, restyled headlights and taillights.
 The new front bumper should contribute to the Kadjar looking more aggressive than before thanks to larger air intakes.